Amir Locke's cousin arrested in probe that led to fatal raid

 The city also included a still from the video showing Locke holding the gun, his trigger finger along the side of the barrel.

-Minneapolis police have said that Locke was shot after he pointed his gun in the direction of officers.
+Minneapolis police have said that Locke was shot after he pointed his gun in the direction of officers, but Locke’s family has questioned that.

-Court documents filed Tuesday seeking to charge Locke's cousin as an adult say police used surveillance videos to connect him to Elder's shooting after a witness told police that a silver Mercedes-Benz had fled the scene.
-The documents said video showed the Mercedes parked near Elder's vehicle, with two males getting out and approaching — one entering the passenge side and the other standing outside the driver's door.
+Charging documents filed Tuesday say police used surveillance videos to connect Speed to Elder's shooting after a witness told police that a silver Mercedes-Benz had fled the scene.
+The documents said video showed the Mercedes parked near Elder's vehicle, with two males getting out and approaching — one entering the passenger side and the other standing outside the driver's door.

 “This male stepped back and a loud gunshot was heard,” the documents say.